-We hope this information on presidents of India was helpful for you and for more study notes like this stay connected with sscadda.com.
+We hope this information on the presidents of India was helpful to you and for more study notes like this stay connected with sscadda.com.
 And to read this article in Hindi click on the link given below.

 Prime Minister of India: FAQ